 Recuva – Recover deleted files for free on Windows

-Recuva is a free and effective tool for recovering deleted files on Windows PCs.
-Developed by Piriform (the same company behind CCleaner), it’s one of the most user-friendly data recovery utilities—whether you deleted files by mistake, emptied the Recycle Bin, or lost data due to crashes or failing drives.
+Recuva is a free and effective program for recovering deleted files on Windows PCs.
+Developed by Piriform (the same company behind CCleaner), it’s one of the most user-friendly data recovery tools — whether you accidentally deleted files, emptied the Recycle Bin, or lost data due to crashes or failing drives.

 Top 5 tips and tricks for Recuva